slycrel/JSTileMap/README.md

 such, you should -NOT- use the @2x format for your sprite atlas images or the map won't load properly.

-Also note that Isometric maps are currently considered to be in beta as there are bugs with tile object positioning in isometric maps.
+** NOTE 2:  Isometric maps are currently considered to be in beta as there are bugs with tile object positioning in isometric maps.
 If you do not use tile objects you should be able to use isometric maps.

+Mac support works but there are points / pixels issues with the atlas images.
+Should be considered beta.